pytask-dev/pytask/docs/source/tutorials/capturing_output.md

 $ pytask --capture=tee-sys   # combines 'sys' and '-s', capturing sys.stdout/stderr
                              # and passing it along to the actual sys.stdout/stderr
 ```

+## Controlling captured log output

+Use `--show-capture=log` to only display captured log records for failing tasks or
+`--show-capture=all` to display logs together with captured `stdout` and `stderr`.

+You can also export task logs to a file with `--log-file` and customize the formatting
+with `--log-format`, `--log-date-format`, `--log-file-format`, and
+`--log-file-date-format`.

 ## Using print statements for debugging